apiato/documentation/docs/features/authentication.md

 ## Login With Custom Attributes {#login-with-custom-attributes}

-> This feature is supported with Apiato ^7.4.

 By default, Apiato allow users to log in with their `email` address.
 However, you may want to also allow users to be able to log in using their `username`and `phone`.